gingerbeardman/gingerbeardman.github.io/_posts/2021-08-28-aquaplus-piece-game-reviews-vol-2.md

 ![GIF](/images/posts/piece-delivery-bird.gif#piece)

 ### Delivery Bird, by Hafupon
 This is a Sokoban that shifts the view to side-on rather than top-down, which allows for height and gravity to enter into the puzzles.
 As with many of the best games on P/ECE, it was entered into one of the official game development [contests run by Aquaplus](https://aquaplus.jp/piece/contest/index.html).
+This game won a runner-up prize.

 There's also a [Windows version](https://www.vector.co.jp/magazine/softnews/050608/n0506085.html) that expands on the concept.

 ***

 ![GIF](/images/posts/piece-norito.gif#piece)

-### Norito, by unknown author
+### Norito, by Gorujii
 Another great looking game featuring fluid wire-frame 3D.
 A strange sort of shmup that gives me Jumping Flash vibes, but without the jumping.
 Controls take some getting used to but after that score attack is quite a challenge.
 The game system and stages are intertwined with a story, with world-building features, like "one-shot" fortune-telling, add extra flair.

 ***